Jon Gallagher: Club career

 Ahead of the 2018 Major League Soccer season, it was announced that Gallagher had signed a contract with Major League Soccer, making him eligible for the 2018 MLS SuperDraft.
 On 19 January 2018, Gallagher was selected 14th overall in the 2018 MLS SuperDraft by Atlanta United.

 Gallagher made his professional debut on 24 March 2018, scoring two goals for Atlanta's United Soccer League affiliate side in a 3–1 win over New York Red Bulls II.

 Gallagher was loaned to Scottish Premiership club Aberdeen from Atlanta United on 22 June 2019.
 The loan was initially for the remainder of the 2019 MLS season, but was subsequently extended to the end of the 2019–20 Scottish season.
 He played in 31 matches in all competitions for Aberdeen and scored his only goal against Rangers in a 2–2 draw on 4 December 2019.

+Gallagher returned to play with the Atlanta United first team in the middle of the 2020 Season, where he made 16 total appearances and registered 4 goals.

 Gallagher was traded to Austin FC in exchange for $225,000 in General Allocation Money on 13 December 2020, ahead of Austin's inaugural season in 2021.

-Gallagher scored the first ever goal at Q2 Stadium for Austin FC on July 1, 2021.
-It was his first MLS goal.
+Gallagher scored the first ever goal at Q2 Stadium for Austin FC on 1 July 2021.
 In 2022, he transitioned from winger to right-back and became a first team regular in this position.
 He scored his only goal of 2022 in a 4–3 comeback win against Sporting Kansas City.

-He scored the team’s second goal of the 2023 season in a 3–2 loss against St. Louis, coming off the bench.
+In early 2023, Gallagher signed a four-year deal with Austin FC, keeping him at the club through 2026.
+He scored the team's second goal of the 2023 season in a 3–2 loss against St. Louis, coming off the bench.
+On 27 June 2023, it was announced that Gallgher was being recognized for his strong season, which include 5 goals and 3 assists, by being named to the 2023 MLS All-Star Game.